atomone-hub/genesis/README.md

 ### ICS Fee Distribution
 Every ICS zone should be paid for somehow.
 AtomOne owned ICS shards should be paid for from the treasury of AtomOne.
-Other ICS "consumer chains" can be paid for by the the chain itself, and in emegencies anyone can step in and pay on the zone's behalf.
+Other ICS "consumer chains" can be paid for by the the chain itself, and in emergencies anyone can step in and pay on the zone's behalf.

 In short, every ICS zone should be profitable to every validator.